Thank you for viewing our profile

 Shane & Ellie

 We are very excited at the possibility of growing our family through adoption once again and we thank you for considering us.
-We are a multi-cultural bilingual family, with a one and half year old son, and an old family pet dog.
+We are a multi-cultural bilingual family, with a 3-year-old son, and an old family pet dog.
 We can't wait to share our love and our home with your child.
 Choosing us to be your child's parents would bring such joy to us and would complete our family.

 Adoption in Our Lives